vishwas1101/vishwas1101.github.io/_posts/art-of-cooking-part-1.md

 ## Introduction

 Alright, folks, let's talk about something we've all faced at one point or another – the dreaded task of cooking for ourselves, especially if you're a bachelor or part of a couple with a crazy busy life.
 Now, don't get me wrong; I get it.
 The kitchen can seem like a daunting place.
 But hang on a sec, because I've got some great news for you.
 It doesn't have to be that way!
-In the paragraphs ahead, I'm going to spill the beans on how you can whip up homely, easy, and wallet-friendly meals without breaking a sweat.
+In this series of articles, I'm going to spill the beans on how you can whip up homely, easy, and wallet-friendly meals without breaking a sweat.
 And guess what?
 These meals will not only satisfy your taste buds but also set you on the path to a healthier lifestyle.
-If your daily routine includes ordering take-out or dining out, it's time for a change.
+If your daily routine includes ordering take-out or dining out (or hiring a cook), it's time for a change.
 Just put in a smidge of effort into cooking your meals a few times a week, and trust me, you'll start noticing some positive changes in no time.
 Stick with me to find out just how simple and satisfying this journey can be.

 ## Why should you cook?